 - Board of Directors: responsible for approving the risk control and management policy.
-Its other responsibilities relating to risk have been delegated to the Audit and Compliance Committee. - Audit and Compliance Committee: whose main functions are to supervise the efficiency of the risk systems and evaluate the risks to the company (identification, measurement and establishment of measures for their management). - Risks Committee: whose main functions are to establish the overall strategy for risks, establish the limits of global risk for the company, review the level of exposure to risk and the corrective actions should there be any non-compliance.
+Other responsibilities with respect to risks are delegated in the Audit and Compliance Committee. - Audit and Compliance Committee: whose main functions are to supervise the efficiency of the risk control and management systems and evaluate the risks to the company (identification, measurement and establishment of measures for their management). - Risks Committee: whose main functions are to establish the overall strategy for risks, establish the limits of global risk for the company, review the level of exposure to risk and the corrective actions should there be any non-compliance.

-The main risks of a financial and tax nature to which the Company is exposed are as follows:
+The main credit and counterparty risks of a financial and tax nature to which the Company is exposed are as follows: